Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

 Recently Deere-and-Company has paid out, on average, around 22.88% of net profits as dividends.
 That has enabled analysts to estimate a "forward annual dividend yield" of 1.02% of the current stock value.
 This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Deere-and-Company shareholders could enjoy a 1.02% return on their shares, in the form of dividend payments.
 In Deere-and-Company's case, that would currently equate to about $3.18 per share.

-While Deere-and-Company's payout ratio might seem fairly standard, it's worth remembering that Deere-and-Company may be investing much of the rest of its net profits in future growth.
+While Deere-and-Company's payout ratio might seem low, this can signify that Deere-and-Company is investing more in its future growth.

 Deere-and-Company's shares were split on a 2:1 basis on 3 December 2007.
 So if you had owned 1 share the day before before the split, the next day you'd have owned 2 shares.
 This wouldn't directly have changed the overall worth of your Deere-and-Company shares – just the quantity.
 However, indirectly, the new 50% lower share price could have impacted the market appetite for Deere-and-Company shares which in turn could have impacted Deere-and-Company's share price.

 Over the last 12 months, Deere-and-Company's shares have ranged in value from as little as $170.9631 up to $399.3101.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
 The market (NYSE average) beta is 1, while Deere-and-Company's is 0.984.
 This would suggest that Deere-and-Company's shares are less volatile than average (for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).